Posted on October 26, 2015

 Defending Cocaine Sales Charges

 There are a number of defenses to drug sales charges.
 For instance, the police officers could have committed an illegal search & seizure which may require the evidence be suppressed and not used against you in court.
 In the event the police obtained a search warrant to search your home or apartment, the contents of the warrant must be carefully reviewed for any constitutional technicalities.
 Additionally, if you did not know you were in possession of cocaine, then you lacked the requisite knowledge and therefore you are not guilty of this offense.
 Furthermore, you may have not possessed the cocaine for the purposes of sale but instead for personal use.
 Lastly, if you gave a statement to police that was a violation of your Miranda rights, then your attorney can file a motion to suppress your statements in an effort to deem them inadmissible against you in court.

 Since any drug sale charge is a straight felony, the consequences for a felony conviction can be severe.
 If convicted, you face 2, 3, or 4 years in state prison.
 If you’re granted probation, the court will place you on probation for at least three years, impose court fines, drug counseling classes, and require you to register as a narcotics offender.

-If you’ve been arrested, charged, or are under investigation for possession of cocaine with the intent to sell under H.S. § 11351, then contact Los Angeles Drug Crimes Defense Lawyer John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested, charged, or are under investigation for possession of cocaine with the intent to sell under HS 11351, then contact an experienced Orange County Drug Crimes Lawyer at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.